pantho-prodhan/pantho-prodhan/README.md

 ### Hi there 👋, I'm Pantho Prodhan
 #### a Web Designer & Front-end Web Developer
-![a Web Designer & Front-end Web Developer]
+a Web Designer & Front-end Web Developer

 Coding is one of my passions, which is why I write codes.
 I have been learning web development for the last three years, and I strive to learn something new every day.